-The primary purpose of the VHS/DVD collection is to support the instructional needs of Vassar College faculty, students and staff.
+The primary purpose of the library's collection is to support the instructional needs of Vassar College faculty, students and staff.
 The collection supports and enriches the college’s cultural and intellectual resources.

-We have videos in DVD, VHS and laserdisc formats.
-To the extent possible, we are continuously replacing VHS and laserdisc materials with DVDs.
-If you find that a title in an older format that you would like to have available in DVD, please use a video acquisition form to request its replacement.
+We have videos in streaming, DVD, and VHS formats.
+To the extent possible, we are continuously replacing VHS materials with DVDs and/or streaming access.
+If we have a title in VHSt that you would like to have available in DVD, please use a Video Acquisition Form to request its replacement.

 The collection is intended to reflect the interests and needs of Vassar faculty and students, and we encourage your suggestions and feedback!

 What is in the Video Collection and where are the collections located?

 Our video collection includes streaming video, DVDs, and VHS tapes.
 The DVD collection in the Main Library is located in the Periodical Room, next to the Class of '51 Reading Room on the second floor.
 The VHS tapes in the Main Library are located in Stack 1, the basement level of the Art Library.
 Music Library videos are kept at the Music Library Circulation Desk.

 Search the online catalog for a keyword, title, or subject.
-Choose Videos from the pulldown menu to search all video formats and locations.
+Choose Videos/DVDs from the pulldown menu to search all video formats and locations.

 If you recalled a DVD and you've been notified that it's waiting for you at the Library, go to the Circulation & Reserves Desk.
 Please note that DVDs on hold are returned to the shelves after 3 days.